Campus Gotland in figures

 - 22 departments within Uppsala University conduct higher education and research at Campus Gotland.
 The Swedish International Centre for Education in Sustainable Development SWEDESD is part of the Faculty of Educational Sciences

 - 19 Bachelor-level programmes (first cycle), 12 Master’s-level programmes (second cycle), and about 300 standalone courses per academic year

 - Approximately 6,600 students – the equivalent of about 2,200 full-time students

 - Slightly more than half the students study arts subjects, social sciences, law and art/music, while the remainder study science and technology.

-- University degree courses that are only available at Campus Gotland: Game Design, Conservation, and Energy Technology specialising in Wind Power/Wind Power Project Management.
+- University degree courses that are only available at Campus Gotland: Game Design, Conservation, Energy Technology specialising in Wind Power/Wind Power Project Management and Sustainable Destination Development.

 In addition to these, degree courses are given in the main areas of Archaeology, Biology, Ethnology, Business Studies, History, Environmental Science, Art History and Human Geography.